 What are Early Colleges?

-To complete the 60 college credits, students begin taking college courses in their 10th or 11th grade years.
-Early College students attend a fifth year of high school, in which they spend nearly 100% of their time taking Mid courses.
-To ensure that students meet their goals, Mid advisors and high school counselors help students select and schedule courses that work for their plans.
+To complete the 60 college credits, students can begin taking college courses in their 10th grade year.
+Early College students attend a fifth year of high school, in which they spend 100% of their time taking Mid courses on campus or online.
+To ensure that students meet their goals, Mid Mentors and high school counselors help students select and schedule courses that work for their plans.

 Current Early Colleges